byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 Instead, we build up in stages, scaffolding that builds on what we are learning now.
 Part of this will involve learning how to have multiple parallel, independent conversations, or so-called Agentic AI.
 We get to this by learning more.

-We should all take Tyson Swetnam’s self-paced online workshop [Generative AI & Prompt Engineering](https://tyson-swetnam.github.io/intro-gpt/), which should take 8-12 hours.
+For instance, we would all benefit from Tyson Swetnam’s self-paced online workshop [Generative AI & Prompt Engineering](https://tyson-swetnam.github.io/intro-gpt/), which should take 8-12 hours.

-To get to big AI, we will need some monthly fee-based access to Google Gemini Pro and/or Claude Code ($100-200/person/month).
+To get to big AI, we will need some monthly fee-based access to Google Gemini and/or Claude Code.
 Claude Code is the current innovation leader, but Gemini has the advantage of a license with UW-Madison that protects AI conversations from being harvested to “improve” their models.
 See more at
 [Artificial Intelligence (AI) References](https://github.com/byandell/Documentation/blob/main/AI.md).